The Phenomenon of Policy Churn

 \subsection{Ablations}

-\paragraph{Redundant actions.} A simple factor that could explain policy churn are redundant actions, i.e., when nominally different actions have the same outcome (generally, or in a large fraction of states).
-This property varies widely by environment (see also~\cite{nelson2021estimates}), but we observe similar levels of policy change across different ones (Figures~\ref{fig:summary_churn} and~\ref{fig:typical-churn}).
+\paragraph{Redundant actions.} A simple factor that could explain policy churn are redundant actions, i.e., when nominally different actions have the same outcome (in all, or a large fraction of state space).
+This property varies widely by environment (see also~\cite{nelson2021estimates}), but we observe similar levels of policy change across them (Figures~\ref{fig:summary_churn} and~\ref{fig:typical-churn}).
 Also, when exposing the full Atari action set in all games, creating explicit global redundancy, the churn magnitudes are not affected much (Figure~\ref{fig:r2d2-churn}).
 Appendix~\ref{app:redundant} looks at the fine-grained aspect of \emph{which} actions tend to be swapped for which others, and finds no structure easily related to the (known) equivalence relations (Figure~\ref{fig:confusion}).
 In other words, most $\arg\max$ changes are \emph{not} happening between equivalent actions.

 \paragraph{Small action gaps.} Another potential factor for large policy churn with greedy policies can be the interplay between FA and small action gaps (difference between largest and second-largest action values): small approximation error can suffice for sub-optimal actions to overtake optimal ones.
 This hypothesis predicts that value learning methods inducing larger action gaps (e.g., Advantage Learning (AL,~\cite{action-gap}) which artificially lowers the values of sub-optimal actions) could reduce policy churn.
-Figure~\ref{fig:ablations} (right) shows that indeed policy churn is diminished substantially by AL, correlating with an increase of action gaps (which consistently grows under AL, see Figure~\ref{fig:advantage-churn}).
+Figure~\ref{fig:ablations} (right) shows that indeed policy churn is decreased substantially by AL, correlating with an increase of action gaps (which consistently grows under AL, see Figure~\ref{fig:advantage-churn}).
 Curiously, this does not seem to severely diminish the remaining policy churn's effectiveness for exploration: Figure~\ref{fig:advantage-e0} shows successful training of an AL-DQN with $\epsilon=0$.